How to build the best Design Team: 6 UX roles

 Moreover, the person who fulfills this role needs to be able to work with the tools and methods that are utilized in the execution of front-end developers, particularly when responsive techniques and CSS3 are involved.

 Graphic designers need to be more than capable to design systems on screens that are static.
 For example dealing with microinteraction will be a key skill to have.

-3- User Researcher
+3- UX Researcher

 This role is responsible for collecting insights into the user, as the user’s needs need to be detailed.
 As the project progresses, user testing, including other user-orientated activities that tests design, content and level of interaction, will be done by the user researcher.